mhbeals/scissorsandpaste/Individual MD Entries/1817-01-02_London Courier_363.md

                     even with our eye-sight, the destruction of these unoffending people."
-The magnanimity of such a conduct could not do less than produce, even in the mind of the unenlightened savage, a paroxysm of surprise, mingled with a sentiment of admiration in which the untaught man may possibly excel his fellow-creature –whose conceptions are moulded by tenets calculated to guard him from the extremes of passion.
+The magnanimity of such a conduct could not do less than produce, even in the mind of the unenlightened savage, a paroxysm of surprise, mingled with a sentiment of admiration in which the untaught man may possibly excel his fellow-creature, whose conceptions are moulded by tenets calculated to guard him from the extremes of passion.
 For a moment the people looked wildly upon their King, whose person they adored, because that his principles were good, and his government just and mild.
 They saw the obedient Chief, to whom the order